Brother-x86/malleable-rust-loader/README.md

 ```

 This is the last part of the config,
 Here, before reloading any configuration, the loader try to fetch Internet (microsoft.com or microsoftonline.com).
-After that, he verify both hostname or domain join name before running any payload.
+After that, he verify both hostname or domain join name before running any payload (OR operator)

 At the end, you can see the elliptic-curv Ed25519 material.
-The config is signed with a private key present in the compil host.
+This config and every update config should be signed with a private key.

 ```
   "defuse_update": [